Abdul00990/Scissor-Backend/README.md

 - swaggerConfig.ts: Configuration file for generating Swagger API documentation.

 - app.ts: The main application file, where routes, middleware, and services are initialized.

+File Explanations

+- 'src/app.ts'

+  The 'app.ts' file is the entry point for the Express application.
+It initializes the Express app, configures middleware, sets up routes, and integrates Swagger for API documentation.

+- src/server.ts

+  The 'server.ts' file is responsible for starting the Express server and connecting to the MongoDB database.

+- 'src/swaggerConfig.ts'

+  The 'swaggerConfig.ts' file configures Swagger for API documentation.
+It defines the API specification and sets the path for route files.

+- src/routes

+  The routes directory contains all the API route files.

+- 'src/routes/authRoutes.ts'

+  Handles user authentication, including registration and login.

+- 'src/routes/urlRoutes.ts'

+  Handles URL shortening, redirection, and analytics.

+- 'src/routes/userRoutes.ts'

+  Handles user-specific operations, such as retrieving URL history.

+- src/middleware

+  Middleware functions for request processing.

+- 'src/middleware/authMiddleware.ts'

+  Authenticates users by verifying JWT tokens.

+- src/controllers

+  Controller files contain the logic for handling requests and returning responses.

+- 'src/controllers/authController.ts'

+  Handles user registration and login.

+- 'src/controllers/urlController.ts'

+  Handles URL shortening and redirection.

+- 'src/controllers/userController.ts'

+  Handles user-specific operations.

+- src/models

+  Mongoose models representing the MongoDB database schemas.

+- 'src/models/Url.ts'

+  Represents a shortened URL.

+- 'src/models/User.ts'

+  Represents a user in the system.

+- src/services

+  Contains the business logic and utility functions.

+- 'src/services/urlShorteningService.ts'

+  Handles the logic for shortening URLs and generating short codes.

+- src/logger.ts

+  Custom logger setup using winston.

 API Endpoints